24

 Weather conditions

-2009 started as in 2008 with the first two months reasonably quiet with temperatures, rainfall and sunshine days below normal average year.
-March was rainy and lacked sun, April and May were in the same style.
+2009 started with the first two months relatively normal, with rainfall and sunshine days below the average year.
+March was rainy and lacked sun.
+April and May were in the same style.

-The overcast and rainful weather resulted in uneven flowering and mildew was present several places.
+The overcast and rainful weather resulted in uneven flowering, and mildew was present in several places.
 Hopes for a very good vintage faded dramatically.

-But June raised hopes with dry, sunny and warm weather which allowed flowering to perform very fast and even with excellent grape set.
-July and August continued with same weather pattern as June and July.
+But June raised hopes with dry, sunny, and warm weather, allowing flowering to perform quickly and even with an excellent grape set.
+July and August continued with the same weather pattern as June and July.

-September was also warm and sunny in the beginning and first problem arrived - water stress.
-In many vineyards vines stopped growing due to lack of water in the soil.
-And many places in Bordeaux grapes were ripe inside but not outside (phenolic ripeness).
+September was also warm and sunny initially; the first problem was water stress.
+In many vineyards, vines stopped growing due to a lack of water in the soil.
+And many places in Bordeaux, grapes were ripe inside but not outside (phenolic ripeness).

-Then it was what to do for wine-makers with this fantastic material Mother nature provided all over in Bordeaux.
-Here, the intelligence, skills, cool head and experience of winemaker came to count.
-It wasn't like in 2005 vintage when all was served on a silver spoon and this vintage was extremely easy to make.
-Ripeness inside and outside grapes happened almost ot the same time.
-In Bordeaux they said - "if you didn't make a good wine in 2005 then you should find yourself another job!"
+Then it was what to do for wine-makers with Mother Nature's fantastic material in Bordeaux.
+Here, the winemaker's intelligence, skills, cool head, and experience came to count.
+It was different from in 2005 vintage, when all was served on a silver spoon, and this vintage was effortless to make.
+Ripeness inside and outside of grapes happened almost at the same time.
+In Bordeaux, they said - "if you didn't make a good wine in 2005, then you should find yourself another job!"

-2009 vintage was different - there was a huge time gap between maturity inside grapes and skins.
-You had to wait longer for maturity of the skins.
-Michel Rolland wrote very wise words about 2009 vintage in his "La Gazette" - "In the wineries, with today's technology promoting a true respect of the fruit, the rule was as usual in these exceptional years; do not waste quality material being over-enthusiastic; do what need to be done; don't over do it, smoothness and precision being the guidelines".
-Who listened to these words and who didn't? - this was to be found out about during primeur tastings.
+2009 vintage was different - there was a considerable time gap between maturity inside grapes and skins.
+You had to wait longer for the maturity of the skins.
+Michel Rolland wrote sage words about the 2009 vintage in his "La Gazette" - "In the wineries, with today's technology promoting a true respect of the fruit, the rule was as usual in these exceptional years; do not waste quality material being over-enthusiastic; do what needs to be done; don't overdo it, smoothness and precision being the guidelines."
+Who listened to these words, and who didn't? - this was to be found out about during primeur tastings.

-Winemakers had to deal with very high alcohol levels in 2009, therefore careful maceration in terms of time and temperature was incredibly important in order to find balance between alcohol, tannin and fruit.
-Unfortunatelly, several winemakers were trapped in their attempt to do something extraordinary and they simply overdid vinification, producing wines that are too alcoholic, too unbalanced, overextracted and too dry on palate and aftertaste.
+Winemakers had to deal with very high alcohol levels in 2009.
+Therefore careful maceration in terms of time and temperature was incredibly important to balance alcohol, tannin, and fruit.
+Unfortunately, several winemakers were trapped in their attempt to do something extraordinary, and they overdid vinification, producing wines that are too alcoholic, unbalanced, over-extracted, and too dry on palate and aftertaste.

-Imho, Margaux appelation and Pessac-Léognan appelation did best in terms of many fine wines in whole district.
-Once again the districts of Cotes de Castillon and Fronsac/Canon-Fronsac produced many wines which QPR is astonishing and put several wines of higher rank in St-Emilion and Pomerol to shame.
+Imho, Margaux appellation and Pessac-Léognan appellation did best regarding many fine wines in the district.
+Once again, the districts of Cotes de Castillon and Fronsac/Canon-Fronsac produced many wines, which QPR is astonishing and put several wines of higher rank in St-Emilion and Pomerol to shame.
 In other districts, there was too much rollercoaster thing for my taste.

-Personally I don't think 2009 will outlive 2005; I don't find these full-blown aromas on the nose and many layers of coating fruit on the palate, depth and iron-steel structure in 2009 as it was obvious to find in 2005 vintage.
-Yes, 2009 wines are easy to taste, silky with extraordinary fruit and highest tannin index ever seen.
-Somewhat, I feel this vintage is very difficult to understand, because it's really unpredictable how it'll develop.
+I don't think 2009 will outlive 2005; I don't find these full-blown aromas on the nose and many layers of coating fruit on the palate, depth, and iron-steel structure in 2009 as it was apparent to see in the 2005 vintage.
+Yes, 2009 wines are easy to taste, silky with extraordinary fruit and the highest tannin index ever.
+This vintage is challenging to understand because it's unpredictable how it'll develop.

-2009 is once again a very fine vintage for white dry Bordeaux, on the line or maybe even better than 2008 and for white sweet Bordeaux again a stunning vintage, while in my honest opinion not equal to 2001, it seems however to fully compete with 2005 vintage and exceed 2007.
+2009 is again a very fine vintage for white dry Bordeaux, on the line or maybe even better than 2008.
+For white sweet Bordeaux, again a stunning vintage, while in my honest opinion, not equal to 2001, it seems to compete with 2005 vintage and exceed 2007 fully.

 RATINGS